 The government cloud environment has to meet stringent security and compliance requirements some of which do not apply to the commercial environment.
 This is why Microsoft has found it necessary to create several, different cloud environments that can meet the various needs of the US government.
 Therefore, we find that there are 3 types of government clouds that Microsoft offers.
 These are:

-- GCC High – this type is similar to the previous one but is designed for highly classified government users as well as those that they have business dealings with.
+- GCC High – this type is similar to the previous one but is for highly classified government users as well as those that they have business dealings with.

 - DOD cloud – this one is a level higher than GCC High and is specifically for intelligence agencies.